 Like many travellers who grew up in a sprawling city congested with traffic, people and an abundance of distractions, I reach a state of heightened calm when arriving somewhere far-flung, remote, disconnected.
 It’s people innocent from Western notions of how to live, love and work.
 I don’t crave extreme isolation, just that the extra day’s journey off the well beaten path is yet to let me down.
 On this occasion our first destination was Gerupuk, a small fishing village on the Southern coast of Lombok, Indonesia.

 Perhaps because I’m aware of this fact, I find it especially noticeable here how much this versatile material has infiltrated our lives.
-The task of avoiding single use plastics for a day is challenging enough in Western cities but here disposable products from water bottles to face wipes to plastic straws to polystyrene food containers, are not just rife but often complimentary.
+The task of avoiding single use plastics for a day is challenging enough in Western cities but here disposable products from water bottles and face wipes to plastic straws and polystyrene food containers are not just rife, but often complimentary.
 It’s hard to respect anything that has zero value attached to it and most tourists accept without hesitation.
 In a part of the world where dustbins are little more than a torn open cardboard box, once discarded this packaging simply ends up everywhere.

 The 8m metric tonnes that enter the oceans per year is the equivalent of every coastline globally being lined with people shoulder to shoulder and each of them chucking 5 full grocery bags into the water.
 It’s an intimidating and borderline unfathomable amount of material causing the typical sentiment given when discussing the subject to be “yeah its awful, but where do you start?!?”.
 This is a fair question so, where do you start with arguably the most pressing environmental issue we face?
 The answer I was given during our visit to the neighbouring island of Nusa Lembongan was “You just do it”.